 Why?
 Because step one for any brute force login attempt is to attempt to login with the “admin” username then run through an enormous number of password attempts in to gain entry.
 If you create a more unique username then you stop this hacking attempt in its tracks.

-Step 4: Create a Truly Unique Password (and Change it Regularly)
+Step 4: Create a Unique Strong Password (and Change it Regularly)

 Most people are savvy enough these days to know that their password shouldn’t be “password.”
 What they may not know is that brute force hacking attempts will try an astonishing number of password combinations in an attempt to access websites.
 If your password makes sense or is in any way predictable (e.g. is made up of recognizable words or number patterns) then your site is at risk.